 - 5525.
-Sea Power, 480 BC to the Present (3) (WI) Sea power from Classical Era to the atomic age.
+Sea Power, 480 BC to the Present (3) (WI\) Sea power from Classical Era to the atomic age.
 Nature of warfare at sea.
 Changing role of sea power in eras of peace and war. - 5530.
 Field School in Maritime History and Underwater Research (2) (S) 20 classroom/lab hours per week.
 P: Scientific diving certification; consent of instructor.
 Early field experience. - 5555.
 Constitutionalism and Kingship in Early Modern Europe (3) Royal absolutism as dominant philosophy in seventeenth-century state building.
 Role of Continental political ideologies in development of English constitutional government. - 5660.
-Imperialism in Theory and Practice, I 800 to the Present (3) (WI) Theoretical and empirical perspectives on European expansion, primarily in Africa and Asia.
+Imperialism in Theory and Practice, 1800 to the Present (3) (WI\) Theoretical and empirical perspectives on European expansion, primarily in Africa and Asia.
 Political, economic, social, and non-European origins of imperialism. - 5670.
 Diplomatic History of Europe, 1815 to the Present (3) Survey of international relations of great European powers. - 5680.
 Diplomatic History of Modern Asia (3) Role of diplomacy.
 Emphasis on conflict between East and West since 1800. - 5765.
-LatinAmerica, 1492 to the Present (3) (WI) Selected historical problems in Latin-American society and economy.
+Latin America, 1492 to the Present (3) (WI\) Selected historical problems in Latin-American society and economy.
 Conquests and settlement, role of indigenous people in the formation of Latin-American society, reform and revolution, independence, and organization of nation states. - 5910.
-Introduction to the Administration of Archives and Historical Manuscripts (3) Undergraduates may not count toward 3 s.h.
-5000-level HIST major requirement.
-Background, preservation, and use of archives and historical manuscripts.
-Emphasis on historical evolution of archival profession and administration of archives and manuscript repositories. - 5920,5921.Techniques of Museum and Historic Site Development (3,0) (F) Undergraduates may not count toward 3 s.h.
-5000-level HIST major requirement.
-History and theory of museology and techniques of museum and historic site management. - 5930,5931.
-Field and Laboratory Studies in Museum and Historic Site Development (3,0) Undergraduates may not count toward 3 s.h.
-5000-level HIST major requirement.
-Development of practical methods for operation and management of history museums and historic sites. - 5950.
+Introduction to the Administration of Archives and Historical Manuscripts (3) Background, preservation, and use of archives and historical manuscripts.
+Emphasis on historical evolution of archival profession and administration of archives and manuscript repositories. - 5920, 5921.
+Techniques of Museum and Historic Site Development (3,0) (F) History and theory of museology and techniques of museum and historic site management. - 5930, 5931.
+Field and Laboratory Studies in Museum and Historic Site Development (3,0) Development of practical methods for operation and management of history museums and historic sites. - 5950.
 Introduction to Quantitative History (2) P: 20 s.h. of undergraduate history.
 Categories of quantitative history.
-Role of computer and techniques of its implementation in historical research. - 595 I. Directed Readings and Research in Quantitative History (I) P: HIST 5950.
+Role of computer and techniques of its implementation in historical research. - 5951.
+Directed Readings and Research in Quantitative History (1) P: HIST 5950.
 Intensive examination of special historical field in area of student's interest.
 Research projects limited to quantitative assessments of historical eras. - 5960.
 Introduction to Oral History (3) Theory and methodology of oral history interviewing and interpretation of oral history materials.
 Emphasis on fieldwork projects. - 5970.
 Living History (3) P: Consent of instructor.
 Interpretations of past events.
 Focus on seventeen-through nineteenth-century event specifics, world view, clothing, and accounterments. - 5985.
 Historic Preservation Planning (3) Same as PLAN 5985 Historic preservation planning.
-Examination of theoretical, legal, historical, and design bases of preservation planning. - 6020.American Colonial History (3) Indepth consideration of selected aspects of the period. - 6025.American Revolution and Early Republic (3) Evolution of Federal Union out of events and experiences of colonial, revolutionary, and confederation periods. - 6030.
+Examines theoretical, legal, historical, and design bases of preservation planning. - 6020.
+American Colonial History (3) Indepth consideration of selected aspects of the period. - 6025.
+American Revolution and Early Republic (3) Evolution of Federal Union out of events and experiences of colonial, revolutionary, and confederation periods. - 6030.
 Middle Period of American History (3) Selected topics of American history between 1815 and 1860. - 6035.
 Civil War (3) Selected political, military, economic, and diplomatic problems of Civil War. - 6040.
 United States History, 1865-1898 (3) Indepth study of selected topics between Civil War and Spanish-American War. - 6045.
 Progressive Movements and the Age of Normalcy in American History (3) US domestic history from 1900 to 1929.
 Covers Progressive Era and the twenties.